Chris1712/gfr-test/README.md

 Host this in a public AWS S3 bucket, see the tf directory for setup (`aws configure && terraform plan && terraform apply`)

+Note that the route 53 nameservers need to be set on namecheap.

 To deploy a new version:
-`aws s3 sync gfr-app/dist/ s3://gfr-ui --acl-public-read --delete
+`aws s3 sync gfr-app/dist/ s3://gunfire.pro --acl-public-read --delete

 ## Wiki scraping